 The Accelerated Reader (AR) Program is based on the fundamental principle that practice improves reading.
 As part of the program, students are encouraged to read AR books (any book that has an AR test) based on their Zone of Proximal Development (ZPD).
 ZPD is the student’s reading level range of AR books and is determined by the STAR test – a test given at the beginning, middle, and end of the school year to determine a student’s reading abilities.
 Choosing books within this range will ensure maximum reading growth.
 Each book is rated at a specific reading level, and is assigned a point value that students earn from passing an AR test.

 An AR test is a computerized reading comprehension test that can only be taken on school computers.
 The program uses the tests to assign points for proficiency and monitor student achievement.
-At DJA, students can take AR tests in the Media Center before school, during lunch, or after school.
-Additionally, once every two weeks, students receive one full class period through Language Arts to spend in the Media Center.
-Students, Parents, & Guardians can use AR Book Finder to match books in their home, school, or local libraries to AR tests available.
 If you need assistance navigating AR Book Finder, please watch the tutorial below.
-You may also reach out to our Media Specialist, Susan Carleton, at firstname.lastname@example.org, or your child’s language arts teacher.
+You can also check out our AR Home Connect Flyer for more information!

 #3: Google Classroom